cnguyen-uk/An-Introduction-to-HTML/README.md

 The `id` and `class` attributes can be added to any element.
 Typically this is done to add more context to the raw code for readability reasons.
 Additionally, the value of an `id` attribute may be called upon later by other HTML, CSS or JavaScript code; and the value of a `class` attribute may be called upon later by other CSS or JavaScript code.

 The value of an `id` attribute must be unique across the entire code, whereas the value of a `class` attribute does not.
 In particular, the value of an `id` or `class` attribute should only contain the ASCII letters, underscores, hyphens, and periods.
-However, words in ID and class names should be separated by a hyphen - see the [Code Readability and Standards](#code-readability-and-standards) section.
+However, words in ID and class names should be separated by a hyphen - see the [Naming](#naming) section.

 ### The Div Element